OpenVoiceOS/community-docs/docs/mycroft.md

 NOTES:

 - [OCP](https://github.com/OpenVoiceOS/ovos-ocp-audio-plugin) can be used with mycroft-core, but not mk2
-- OCP can be controlled via MPRIS, eg. KDEConnect
+- OCP can be controlled via MPRIS, e.g. KDEConnect
-- OCP can control MPRIS enabled players, eg. spotify
+- OCP can control MPRIS enabled players, e.g. spotify

 ## Skills